mjleitch/gnome-shell-web-search-provider/README.md

 ## Acknowledgements

-As development documentation for GNOME Shell search providers is sparse, I have based this extension on [Wikidata Search Provider](https://github.com/bmansurov/wikidata-search-provider) by Bahodir Mansurov.
+As development documentation for GNOME Shell search providers is sparse, this extension is based on [Wikidata Search Provider](https://github.com/bmansurov/wikidata-search-provider) by Bahodir Mansurov.